Kulasekhar-A/shellscript-practice/README.md

 This runs the backup script daily at 2 AM.

+📊 Logging & Error Handling

+Scripts are designed with basic logging and error handling to simulate production-level execution and troubleshooting.

 📌 Key Features
 Step-by-step learning from basics to advanced concepts Real-time automation use cases
 Reusable and modular scripts
-Beginner-friendly with practical examples
+Practical examples aligned with DevOps workflows
 🎯 Learning Outcome

 By using this repository, you will:

 Understand shell scripting fundamentals
 Gain hands-on experience with automation
+Learn real-world DevOps scripting practices
-Learn how scripts are used in real DevOps environments Improve problem-solving using Bash scripting
+Improve problem-solving using Bash scripting
 🤝 Contributions

 Contributions are welcome!
-Feel free to fork this repository and raise pull requests.
+Feel free to fork this repository and submit pull requests.

 ⭐ Support